platformsh/platformsh-docs/src/development/ssh.md

 ## SSH to your Web Server

-In the management console header to the top right of the screen, click the `SSH` drop down button to coppy the SSH URL of that environment:
+In the management console header to the top right of the screen, click the `SSH` drop down button"

 ![SSH header pulldown](/images/management-console/header-ssh.png)

-1. Open your Platform.sh management console
-2. Hover over the `Access info` link
-3. Click to copy the SSH URL
-4. Open a terminal
-5. Paste the link into your terminal
+Copy the SSH URL of that environment and past the link into your terminal.
 You should see something like this:

 ```bash
 $ ssh wk5fqz6qoo123-master@ssh.eu.platform.sh